chenglou/react-motion/README.md

 `willEnter`: a callback that's called **once** and is passed `(keyThatEnters, correspondingValueOfKey, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
 Return an object/array configuration that'll serve as the starting value of that new key.
 That configuration will be merged into `endValue`.
 The default value of `willEnter` is `(key, endValue) => endValue[key]`.
 It returns the same configuration as the one you just specified in `endValue`.
 In other words, the start and end are the same: no animation.

 `willLeave`: a callback that's called **many** times and is passed `(keyThatLeaves, correspondingValueOfKeyThatJustLeft, endValueYouJustSpecified, currentInterpolatedValue, currentSpeed)`.
-Return an object/array configuration (which will serve as the new `endValue[keyThatLeaves]` and merged into `endValue`) to indicate you still want to keep the item around.
-Otherwise, return `null`.
+Return an object/array configuration (which will serve as the new `endValue[keyThatLeaves]` and merged into `endValue`).
+When that value is reached through the spring interpolation, the key will be actually unmounted.

 #### Sample Usage
 _(See the demo files for fuller ones.)_